Amairani: Early life and career

 After 11 years, Amairani returned to television screens in Mujer, casos de la vida real.
 She also played in the telenovelas Lola, érase una vez, Palabra de Mujer, Camaleones and Atrévete a soñar.
 In 2009, she played the evil Federica Martinez in Nathalie Lartilleux's Mar de amor.
-In 2011, she appreared in Una familia con suerte, and in 2012, she played in Miss XV and Corona de lágrimas.
+In 2011, she appeared in Una familia con suerte, and in 2012, she played in Miss XV and Corona de lágrimas.